WebwondersNL/Webwonders.PdfGenerator/README.md

 ## About
 Generate PDF's from HTML-files in Umbraco.
-Webwonders.PdfGenerator is a wrapper around Haukcode.WkHtmlToPdfDotNet.
+Webwonders.PdfGenerator is a wrapper around WkHtmlToPdfDotNet (https://github.com/HakanL/WkHtmlToPdf-DotNet)

 ## How to use